-For the Officer Trustee roles and other main candidates, a debate event with a live audience and online streaming will be arranged by Imperial College Union and our student media.
+For the Officer Trustee roles and other main candidates, a debate event with a live audience and online streaming is likely to be arranged by Imperial College Union and student media.
 The date and venue will be confirmed to candidates.

-^{}Exact line-up to be confirmed
+Exact line-up to be confirmed